Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Drafting: Legal Speed

 Unlike cycling, drafting is legal in triathlon swimming.
-Swimming directly behind another swimmer—on their feet—or at their hip can reduce your energy expenditure by 10-20% while maintaining the same speed.
+Swimming directly behind another swimmer or at their hip can reduce your energy expenditure by 10-20% while maintaining the same speed.

 To draft on feet: position yourself close enough that your head is near their feet, but not so close that you touch them constantly.
-You’ll feel the turbulence and can reduce your effort while matching their pace.
+You will feel the turbulence and can reduce your effort while matching their pace.

 To draft on a hip: swim parallel to another swimmer, slightly behind, with your head at about their hip level.
 This is easier to maintain than feet drafting and offers similar benefits.